PRY20232069/frontend-legal/README.md

 docs: Documentation only changes

-feat: A new feature

-fix: A bug fix

 perf: A code change that improves performance

-refactor: A code change that neither fixes a bug nor adds a feature

 style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)